acegal1/stock-analysis/README.md

 The advantage of using and refactoring code is I am able to produce analysis and run the code faster and utilize less resources.
 Also refactor code is easier to read and follow.
 The only disadvantage is to refactor or write code is time consuming and very complex in VB.

-'How do these pros and cons apply to refactoring the original VBA script?
+How do these pros and cons apply to refactoring the original VBA script?
 The refactoring of code was complex structure and had to google and use youtube to fully complete the assignment.